foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/board-emsk.md

 ## Connecting to the Serial Terminal

+!!! warning

+    On Linux machines it may be necessary for a user to be in `dialout` group to successfully connect to a serial terminal.
+In case of "Permission denied" error try to add a user to the group:

+    ```shell
+    sudo usermod -aG dialout username
+    ```

 Connecting to the board using USB data port allows to connect to the serial terminal over UART.
 You need to configure these parameters of a serial terminal to interact with the serial port: